DustinLuck/closeunusedblanktabs/README.md

 Version history
 ---------------
+###0.0.7 (2016-11-16)
+* Suppressed closing new background tabs due to change in the way FF50 handles tab events

 ###0.0.6 (2016-10-25)
 * Code optimization
 * Switched trigger to tab creation event due to some new tabs not being caught